mrsuner/mrsuner/README.md

 >
 > Then don't blame them when they kill your child.
 >
-> Then don't cry when they talking your peaceful life.
+> Then don't cry when they take your peaceful life.
 >
 > Because you choose it.